When Dalit filmmakers embrace their identity and reclaim their stories

 More importantly, caste is almost impossible to disown.
 “It’s in people’s nature, their choices, their expression.
 One can tell your caste based on what they like, what music they listen to or even how they name their film.
 You will never hear of a Gulabjaam made by Nagraj Manjule,” says Manjule, referring to Sachin Kundalkar’s recent release, which was criticised for passing off upper-caste vegetarian dishes as Marathi cuisine.

 Nishant Roy Bombarde, who has worked in the media industry for a few years, recounts the everyday casteism of the film world.
 “A badly dressed person is called bhangi.
 Anything that was disgusting is dismissed as chuda-chamar.
 When looking for ‘good-looking’ lead actors, people would look for Brahmin girls and boys or casually confirm if a certain surname was upper caste,” says the 35-year-old whose 2015 Marathi short film, Daaravtha, won the National Award.
-In the short, Bombarde, who identifies as homosexual, tells the story of a young boy confused about his sexuality.
+In the short, Bombarde tells the story of a young boy confused about his sexuality.
 A tiny thread in the film also touches upon caste, which he feels has been an integral part of his identity.

 Waghmare’s research reveals that characters in Marathi films who share his last name are usually peons, criminals or in other petty jobs.
 “This comes from conditioning and adds to it as well.
 It manifests in interesting ways.
 Last year, at a screening of my documentary film on Bhima Koregaon, a woman stood up to confirm if the ‘fair-complexioned’ professor in my film was indeed a Dalit,” he recounts.